sidinaz/routex/example/EXAMPLE.md

 //equivalent of .handler((context) => context.response().end((_) => MainScreen()))
 WidgetBuilder mainScreen(RoutingContext context) => (_) => MainScreen();

+class AppWidget extends StatelessWidget {
+  @override
+  Widget build(BuildContext context) {
+    //To support hot reload in development, use RoutexNavigator.newInstance() to ensure new instance on each reload
+    //otherwise just use RoutexNavigator.shared and instance will be automatically created. bindRouter(RoutexNavigator.newInstance().router);

+    return MaterialApp(
+      debugShowCheckedModeBanner: false,
+      theme: AppTheme.instance,
+      home: RoutexNavigator.shared.get("/app/main")(context),
+    );
+  }
+}
 ```
 Main app content:
 * Test tab shows how to start another screen for result using handler and ability to log out.